harsha-simhadri/big-ann-benchmarks/t3/README.md

   - [Evaluating Power Consumption](#evaluating_power_consumption)
 ## Introduction

 The T1 and T2 tracks of the competition restrict the evaluation of algorithms to standard Azure CPU servers with 64GB of RAM and 2TB of SSD.
 The only restriction in the T3 track is that the evaluation machine can be any hardware that is commercially available ( including any commercially available add-on PCIe boards ).
-T3 will maintain three leaderboards:
+T3 will maintain four leaderboards:
+* One based on recall
-* One based on the typical ANN performances metrics recall-vs-throughput
+* One based on throughput
 * One based on power consumption
 * One based on hardware cost